 - Jacob used the items that he found around him to build his altar.
 Have students search your meeting area for meaningful items to use in building the altar. - Set up an altar building time and encourage students to bring items from home to assemble the altar.
-This can be practical altar items like wood or stones or duct tape, or it can be something symbolic, perhaps something that they are giving up to pursue God's call. - Give each student a stone.
-Have them personalize the stone (you can use markers, paint, craft supplies, etc.) and put their names upon the stone.
+This can be practical altar items like wood or stones or duct tape, or it can be something symbolic, perhaps something that they are giving up to pursue God's call. - Consider organizing a scavenger hunt for items to use in the altar.
+Some examples might be items left in the church van after a youth trip, work supplies from last year's mission trip, etc. You could also be creative and get some adults from your congregation involved and "hide" different altar building supplies at their homes and give students riddles or hints as to where each piece can be found.
+Use your creativity here. - Give each student a stone.
+Have them personalize the stone (you can use markers, paint, craft supplies, etc.) and put their names on the stone.
 Use the individual stones to create the altar.
-A visual reminder with their name upon it can be a powerful tool!

-Close out your time together with pray.
+Close out your time together with prayer.
 Among other things that you pray for, pray for the group's willingness to follow God's call and to be faithful.